Introducing ROS2 Wrapper for ZED

 ROS1 communication infrastructure is based on a custom serialization format, a custom transport protocol and a custom central discovery mechanism.
 ROS1 needs a “master node” running on one of the machines of the robot infrastructure to relay all messages between the different nodes..This means that that if the communication with the “master” node fails, the whole system collapses.

 ROS2 has an abstract middleware interface that provides serialization, transport, and discovery.
 Currently, all implementations of this interface are based on the DDS standard.
-This enables ROS2 to provide various Quality of Service policies (QoS) which improve communication over different networks.
+This enables ROS2 to provide various Quality of Service policies (QoS) that improve communication over different networks.
 Playing with QoS parameters gives direct control over the reliability, latency and lifespan of each published message.
 You can reduce the latency of a sensor message that does not need reliability, but guarantee that a message will remain available until it does not reach its destination.

 Components with life cycle